goedh452/homebridge-http-sprinkler/README.md

 Name             | Required    | Description
 ---------------- | ----------- | --------------------------------------------
-name             | No          | Name in home app (default HTTP Sprinkler) icon             | No          | Icon displayed in Home app (possible values: 0, 1, 2, 3; default 0)
+accessory        | Yes         | Has to be HttpSprinkler name             | No          | Name in home app (default HTTP Sprinkler) icon             | No          | Icon displayed in Home app (possible values: 0, 1, 2, 3; default 0)
 onUrl            | Yes         | URL for turning on the sprinkler